-Prerequisite(s): satisfaction of MATH ULR, or instructor consent.
+Prerequisite(s): MATH 130 or equivalent, with a C or better.

 MATH 304 ~ Modern Algebra ~ 4 credits

 This course develops student understanding of the power of mathematical abstraction and symbolism through the study of advanced algebraic structures.
 Matrices, groups, integral domains, rings, and fields are studied and their relationship to the pre-college algebra curriculum is discussed.
 The course emphasizes problem solving and requires students to use a variety of algebraic representations and techniques to model and analyze problem situations and solutions.